arkatebi/OpenWorld-problem/README.md

-## Genes Annotations with EXP in UniProtKB/SwissProt
+## Gene Annotations with EXP in UniProtKB/SwissProt
 * How many genes for each species in the UniProtKB/SwissProt whose annotations have experimental validations?